Skip to main content

 LocalBackend

-Executes your AgentWorkflow and Grader directly in the current Python process.
-No additional infrastructure required.
+LocalBackend executes your workflow and grader directly in the current Python process.

 from osmosis_ai.rollout.backend import LocalBackend